TheJoshJ/vite-template-no-auth/README.md

 }
 ```

-## Authentication

-This project uses Clerk for authentication.
-The Clerk provider is set up in `src/main.tsx` and integrated with React Router in `src/router.tsx`.

 ## UI Components

-This project comes with the complete ShadCN UI component library pre-installed.
-ShadCN UI provides a comprehensive set of accessible, customizable, and reusable components built on top of Radix UI primitives.
+This project includes essential ShadCN UI components (Button and ScrollArea) that are currently being used in the application.
+ShadCN UI provides accessible, customizable components built on top of Radix UI primitives.

-All components are available in the `src/components/ui` directory and can be imported and used directly in your application.
+Additional components can be added as needed using the ShadCN CLI.
 The components are styled with TailwindCSS and can be customized to match your design system.

 For more information on available components and their usage, refer to the [ShadCN UI documentation](https://ui.shadcn.com/docs).